 - The fastest way to get help from the Expo team or community

-- The Expo client and SDK are all open source.
+- the Expo Go app and SDK are all open source.
 If there's something you'd like to fix, or figure out how we implement our native modules, you're welcome to look through the code yourself!

 When developing a managed Expo project, you have the option to use command line tools instead.
 Here are some of our friends' favorite commands and workflows: